-- Updated income information (also required again if an incentive is requested in a new tax year); - Updated household composition information whenever there has been a change;
+• Updated income information in Step 5, and again if an incentive is requested in a new tax year;

-- DOB documentation; and - Supporting documentation to prove eligibility for the incentive(s).
-The applicant's buyout specialist will inform the applicant of the supporting documentation requirements which differ depending on the type of incentive being requested.
+- Updated household composition information whenever there has been a change; - DOB documentation; and - Supporting documentation to prove eligibility for the incentive(s).
+The applicant's case manager will inform the applicant of the supporting documentation requirements which differ depending on the type of incentive being requested.